DapperLib/Dapper/docs/index.md

 ### unreleased

-(note: new PRs will note be merged until they add release note wording here)
+(note: new PRs will not be merged until they add release note wording here)

 ### 2.0.90